Dr. Ray Peat

 The world's fastest runners coil and uncoil their bodies to spring their bodyweight in and out of the ground so that they are flying with the least effort.

-Most animals effortlessly shift their head from foot to foot, creating a slight snake-like wave that makes moving forward effortless.
+Most animals effortlessly shift their head from foot to foot, creating a slight snake-like full body wave that makes moving forward effortless.

 Without limbs, this person is able to move forward by using only his spine to lift and drop his hips and bending and twisting his spine.